amadejpapez/Bomb-It/README.md

 ## ⚙️ Gameplay mechanics

 Each player has a starting spawn point in his respective corner.
 Each player also has a unique look that can be selected at the start of the game.
-The look also auto sets a color for the Tile Tag game mode.
+The look also auto sets a color for the Tile Tag mode.

 With each player starting in its own corner, the map is filled with many obstacles.
 Obstacles can be permanent (traffic cones) or temporary, which can be removed with a bomb.
-The player has to remove these obstacles to move across the map, get to other players and fulfil the game goals.
+The players have to remove these obstacles to move across the map, get to other players and fulfil the game goals.

-Players can drop bombs and kill players in range, even the dropper.
-In all modes players re-spawn in their starting point.
-Note that in the Tile Tag this resets your progress.
+Players can drop bombs and kill players in bomb range, even the dropper.
+In all modes players re-spawn in their starting points.
+Note that in the Tile Tag mode this resets your progress.

 <br>